Dommarsantiago/Twilight/README.md

 # Twilight
 This will contain all of the code that I create for project twilight as well as information about the process of developing this project

+With the rise of 3D graphics in broadcast and other video enviornments, the need for new ways to track a cameras pan, tilt, zoom, focus, iris, and position in 3D space has never been larger.
+Traditional systems use infared (IR) emitters and IR cameras to calculate the position and rotation of a camera.
+This is very effective in studio environements where precision is paramount in creating high quality compositing.
+However, this technology is difficult to use in larger enviornments such as indoor sports facilities and is impossible to use outdoors where reflections and the sun can disrupt tracking systems.
+This has meant that tracking for sporting events has been done using image recognition of stationary cameras.
+The solution to this problem could be an emerging technology known as Ultra-Wide Band (UWB).
+UWB technology is ideal for large venues because of its resistence to interference, high precision, and high transmission speed.
+FCC regulations require at least 500mhz of bandwidth for UWB devices meaning that interference from cell towers, wifi access points, and mobile device transmissions is minimized.
+UWB devices can measure distance to an accuracy of 10cm.
+This is much better WIFI's 15 meter accuracy or Bluetooth's 8 meter accuracy.
+While it is not as accurate as a IR tracking system, the accuracy is acceptable for outdoor applications where 10cm of position inaccuracy is unnoticible.
+Finnally, high transmission rates allow for multiple strings of data, such as PTZ data, can be transmitted at the same time.

+UWB positioning systems use Time of Flight (TOF) to measure the distance between a transmitter and reciever.
+When a message is sent, a timestamp is included.
+When it is recieved, the timestamp is compared to the clock on the reciver.
+After, the device will divide the TOF with the speed of the transission frequency.
+As a result, you can measure the distance between devices.

+The most popular IR tracking system used by professionals is StarTracker by Mo-Sys.
+Therefore, this project will be called Twilight because of its ability to work without IR "Stars".